 Today we’re going to take a look at some of these other components, and how making a few simple home improvements could cut your energy bills in half, and make your overall house feel warmer this Winter.

 Replace or Reseal Your Windows

-From replacing your windows with trusty organizations such as Austin Window Company, to simply taking time to do some DIY and seal your window edges, there’s no denying that these are two of the smallest things that will make the biggest difference.
+From replacing your windows with trusty organizations to simply taking time to do some DIY and seal your window edges, there’s no denying that these are two of the smallest things that will make the biggest difference.

 Now, windows have changed a lot over the years.
 From double to even triple glazing, there’s no denying that there is more of a choice to be made than ever before.
 What people don’t realize is just how much it effects the warmth of your house overall.